 sudo snap install brave

-Here, ‘sudo’ grants you administrative rights, ‘snap’ calls the Snap package manager, ‘install’ instructs you to install a package, and ‘brave-browser’ is the software you aim to install.
+Here, ‘sudo’ grants you administrative rights, ‘snap’ calls the Snap package manager, ‘install’ instructs you to install a package, and ‘brave’ is the software you aim to install.

 This section introduces you to installing the Brave Browser via the Flatpak package manager.
 Like Snap, Flatpak offers a unique approach to software deployment, ensuring applications can run across almost any Linux distribution through an isolated runtime environment.

-To install the Brave Browser using Flatpak, you must first activate the Flathub repository, a primary source for Flatpak apps.
+To install the Brave Browser using Flatpak, first activate the Flathub repository, a primary source for Flatpak apps.
 Run the following command to add Flathub to your Flatpak setup:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-This command integrates the Flathub repository, widening your access to various applications, including the Brave Browser.
+This command integrates the Flathub repository, providing access to various applications including the Brave Browser.

-After setting up Flathub, you can install the Brave Browser on your Ubuntu system with the below command:
+After setting up Flathub, install Brave Browser on your Ubuntu system with the command below:

-This ensures you get the Brave Browser from Flathub, guaranteeing the latest version.
+This command installs the Brave Browser from Flathub, ensuring you receive the latest stable version.

 You can launch Brave Browser directly from the terminal by executing the appropriate command based on the version you have installed: